Why do properties get down valued and is there anything you can do about it?

 How much is this costing sellers?

-Those in the property market not only need to worry about why are properties being down valued, but also how much is this costing them.
+Those in the property market not only need to worry about why properties get down valued, but also how much is this costing them.
 Specific amounts will vary, but generally homeowners are seeing reductions worth several thousand pounds.

-Last year, around 100,000 homes were down valued, according to Benham and Reeves.
-Just over 830,000 homes were sold in 2022, meaning, approximately 1 in 8 ended up down valued.
+In 2022, around 100,000 properties got down valued, according to Benham and Reeves.
+Just over 830,000 homes were sold in 2022, meaning, approximately 1 in 8 ended up getting down valued.
 And while the average loss may sit around the £8,000 mark, some agents have reportedly seen homes have as much as £100,000 wiped off their value.

 Source: HomeOwners Alliance, The Guardian, This is Money